SiloCityLabs/lochnas/README.md

 sudo apt purge snapd
 ```

+Do everything as root user for easier setup `sudo su`.
+I dont wana have tobput sudo in front of literally every command.

 #### Raid setup

 For my setup I followed an [online guide](https://www.digitalocean.com/community/tutorials/how-to-create-raid-arrays-with-mdadm-on-ubuntu-16-04) by digital ocean to setup raid.
 I have a raid 5 mounted to `/mnt/raid` and another raid 5 mounted to `/mnt/plex`